tiago-ferrer/exoplanet_loss_cal/README.md

-# Materia - Exoplanet Mass Loss Calculator
+# Exoplanet Loss - Exoplanet Mass Loss Calculator

-Materia is a Python package for calculating mass loss in exoplanets due to photoevaporation and stellar wind interaction.
+Exoplanet Loss is a Python package for calculating mass loss in exoplanets due to photoevaporation and stellar wind interaction.
 It includes tools for retrieving exoplanet data from online databases and performing detailed calculations of mass loss rates.

 ## Features